mariozig/saltbroth-nextjs/README.md

 # SALTBROTH

 ## Overview
- [SALTBROTH](https://saltbroth.com/)is a modern, user-friendly marketplace for AI prompts built using Next.js, Tailwind CSS, Supabase, and RevenueCat.
+ [SALTBROTH](https://saltbroth.com/) is a modern, user-friendly marketplace for AI prompts built using Next.js, Tailwind CSS, Supabase, and RevenueCat.
 It supports both free and premium content, focusing on a mobile-first responsive design.

 ## Getting Started